Olympic Development Program

 - Create a challenging and competitive environment for every player

 - Develop individual players and geared solely to the identification of the elite player.
 Unlike environments in which team achievement is paramount, ODP is free to develop the individual player with only his or her best interests in mind.

-FIFA 11+ is a complete warm-up program designed by experts to reduce injuries among youth soccer players aged 14 years and older.
+FIFA “The 11” is a comprehensive warm-up program designed by FIFA’s Medical Assessment and Research Center (FMARC) in cooperation with a group of international experts to reduce injuries among youth soccer players aged 12 years and older.
 The program will be performed as a standard warm-up at the start of each training session.

 They will have five dates during the winter months of both training and classroom sessions.
 Once the spring season begins they will train at the same time as the field players.
-Every other week, the top two goalkeepers from the previous week’s goalkeeper training session will be selected to join the team training session.
+Every other week, the top two goalkeepers from the previous week’s goalkeeper training session will be selected to join the team training session (based on player availability).
 The remainder of the goalkeepers will work with the goalkeeping staff.

 Our hopes are to create a more competitive training environment for the goalkeepers as well as make a better connection between the top goalkeepers and the field players within each given team.